The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 With a chalkboard promising wagyu pastrami and Korean fried chicken, pastry cases packed with flaky golden croissants, and shelves of elevated plane snacks like dark chocolate salted caramels, chef Alex Seidel’s Mercantile Dining & Provision is a welcome addition to the airport dining scene.

-Just like the Union Station outpost, there is a counter-service spot adjacent to the full-service restaurant, so travelers short on time can grab a ham and cheese croissant, cinnamon roll, or another pastry made by Füdmill, Seidel’s wholesale bakery, to go.
-It’s worth getting to the airport a little early, though, to sit down and savor Mercantile’s Turkish eggs, pork belly biscuits, or miso salmon rice bowls.
+Just like the Union Station outpost, there is a counter-service spot adjacent to the full-service restaurant, so travelers short on time can grab a ham-and-cheese croissant, cinnamon roll, or another pastry made by Füdmill, Seidel’s wholesale bakery, to go.
+It’s worth getting to the airport a little early to sit down and savor Mercantile’s Turkish eggs, pork belly biscuits, or miso salmon rice bowls, though.
 This is probably the best place to eat at DIA right now.
 A Gates, Center Core

 Denver Central Market

-RiNo’s Denver Central Market opened a petite food hall in DIA in 2018, providing the perfect solution for when you’re traveling with a group and everyone has different cravings.
-This location replicates the original’s penny tile floors and moss green entry sign and serves everything from sushi rolls to pizzas and pastas.
-Culture Meat & Cheese, Sushi-Rama, and Vero Italian each have stalls in the airport market.
+RiNo’s Denver Central Market opened a petite food hall inside DIA in 2018, providing the perfect solution for when you’re traveling with a group and everyone has different cravings.
+This location replicates the original’s penny tile floors and moss-green entry sign and serves everything from sushi rolls to pizzas and pastas.
+The market will add a fresh face in the next few months when River Bear American Meats takes over the spot currently occupied by Culture Meat & Cheese.
+Sushi-Rama, Vero Italian, and Lunchboxx each have stalls in the airport market.
 Near Gate A48

 Concourse B

 If you’re flying out of the B Gates, lucky you.
-This concourse currently has DIA’s widest selection of eats, many of which are located on the mezzanine level.
-If you take something to go and have some time to kill before boarding starts, head to the B-West outdoor deck to enjoy some fresh air, views, and even a fire pit for chilly days.
+This terminal has a terrific mix of longtime staples, like Voodoo Doughnut, and exciting additions.
+We suggest grabbing your grub to-go and heading to the B-West outdoor deck to enjoy some fresh air, views, and even a fire pit for chilly days.

-With an awareness that lots of travelers connect through DIA, United Airlines opened a “grab-and-go lounge” near Gate B60 in 2022 (available for United Club members, those with one-time passes, and Star Alliance Gold members flying internationally) so you can finally abscond with snacks and drinks without trying to awkwardly hide them in your carryon.
+Aware that lots of travelers connect through DIA, United Airlines opened a grab-and-go lounge near Gate B60 in 2022 (available for United Club members, those with one-time passes, and Star Alliance Gold members flying internationally), so you can stop sneaking out lounge snacks in paper towels.

 Voodoo Doughnut